 Take Part in World Day for Decent Work Oct.
 7.

 October 5, 2012—Being employed in “decent work” sounds basic.
 But for millions of people around the world, it is not a reality.
-When workers are jobless—or, at the other end of the spectrum, forced to toil under dangerous job conditions or for pay so low they cannot support themselves or their families, decent work is out of reach.

 U.S. Steps Up Efforts to Address Human Trafficking.

 September 26, 2012—In the Congo, Marie Godet Niyonyota was kidnapped by rebels and turned into a slave.

 Nicaragua the Third Nation to Adopt Domestic Work Standard.

 October 18, 2012—Nicaragua this week became the third country to ratify the International Labor Organization (ILO) convention on domestic workers.

 Global Activists Gather Against Child Labor in Agriculture.

 July 27, 2012—Globally, more than 129 million children are agriculture workers, the majority of them unpaid and involved in hazardous and age-inappropriate jobs, according to the International Labor Organization.